-Shepparton residents, like the rest of Australia, enjoyed the tales of superheroes and spies at the cinema in 2012.By Chloe Warburton
+Shepparton residents, like the rest of Australia, enjoyed the tales of superheroes and spies at the cinema in 2012.CHLOE WARBURTON January 2, 2013 4:32am

 Shepparton movie-goers were among millions that flocked to see last year’s biggest films, packing out the cinemas for blockbusters like The Avengers, The Dark Knight Rises and Skyfall.

 Superheroes, epic quests and the classic spy dominated the Australian box office last year and this year is looking as though it will follow suit when it comes to movies.

 The Avengers fulfilled the dreams of many comic nerds when it brought together Marvel characters like Captain America, Thor and Iron Man and grossed $53.3